slightlyoriented/kaazing-php-websocket-example/README.md

 Example for PHP WebSocket using Kaazing's WebSocket Gateway and a Multi Threaded Socket Server based on pcntl_fork()
 ====================

+These are a series of examples getting progressively more functional of using WebSocket on a client, standalone or a browser to connect to backend services without the overhead of polling.
+The last example demonstrates how a REST API can benefit from using WebSocket using caching strategies.

+The first example simply show how to write a PHP server which can use WebSocket provided by the Kaazing WebSocket Gatway (Free Community Edition).
+The second example, show how to connect to an API and sets the stage for the third example which shows the true speed and power of WebSocket.

 Requirements
 ---------------------
 * PHP5